Amog-OS/AmogOS/README.md

 - ` [...]
 Chad AmogOS vs bloated mainstream distro.` -[TechHut](https://www.youtube.com/watch?v=ymYIJYb2hYI)

 ## Install
-- **Grab install instructions and the download links here on our website: https://www.jostroos.ml/amogos/install.html.**
-- You can also download the files from <a href="https://storage.phene.dev/amogos/">Phene's Mirror.</a>
+Download from the GitHub releases page.
+You can also download the files from <a href="https://storage.phene.dev/amogos/">Phene's Mirror.</a>

-## Website
-- Our website is at https://www.jostroos.ml/amogos, designed by our web developer Fengzi.
-- AmogOS' existence is the sole result of technology sharing with [Jostro OS](https://github.com/jostroOS/jostro).
-The official startpage for AmogOS is at https://www.jostroos.ml/amogos/startpage/.

-- If you want to print your own stickers download them [here](https://cdn.phene.dev/amogos-stickers.zip)

 ## Support
-- Contact us in our Discord at https://discord.gg/UAxazHsQX8 for specific support.
-Post an Issue on GitHub for anything else. **The RPi/ARM builds are discontinued, and you will not receive support for them.
-See issue [69 (haha)](https://github.com/LeenuxDev/AmogOS/issues/69) for more about the discontinuation.**
+Post an issue on GitHub for support. **The RPi/ARM builds are discontinued, and you will not receive support for them.
+See issue [69 (nice)](https://github.com/LeenuxDev/AmogOS/issues/69) for more about the discontinuation.**

 ## Features
 - Extendable via Slax modules.
 This is a meme distro, but can be used seriously.